Table Of Contents

 A dedicated host is essentially a physical server that provides instance capacity specifically to you.
 This EC2 pricing method blends the resilience and flexibility of the AWS public cloud with the cost savings of using your own licenses (such as your Windows SQL server license).

-The plan bills users based on the On-Demand rate per hour, not per second.
-However, if you purchase them on a reservation basis for one or three years, you get up to 70% off On-Demand hourly pricing.
+The plan bills users based on the On-Demand hourly rate, not per second.
+However, if you purchase them on a reservation basis for one or three years, you can save up to 70% on On-Demand hourly pricing.

 This pricing approach makes sense for companies seeking to maintain compliance or minimize hardware sharing for security reasons.